doriansmiley/serverless-auth/README.md

 You can deploy the API as either a docker container or serverless application using API Gateway and Lambda.
 The downside however are somewhat bloated lambda function functions.
 I prefer this approach though as it can give you more deployment options.

+## Data Abstractions
+I opted to encapsulate TypeORM repository operation in a DAO and abstract the implementation to a factory.
+This allows for a clean migration path away from TypeORM and abstracts away persistence details.
+The DAO API can remain consistent regardless of the driver implementation.
 ## Dependencies

 Make sure node is installed.